EnasBatarfi/litspace/README.md

 ## About The Project

-LitSpace is a project-bounded RAG workspace for a small academic paper corpus.
+LitSpace is a project-bounded RAG workspace for academic paper corpora.
 A user creates a project, uploads PDFs, parses and chunks them, builds project-specific indexes, and asks questions that stay grounded in the uploaded sources.
 The system is built for research-style workflows rather than general web chat.

 The main use cases are: